Continuous Integration and Continuous Deployment

 Secret Files

 The Junqo-platform uses secret files to store sensitive information.
-These files should not be committed to the repository.
+These files must not be committed to the repository.

 The secret files are: